mstribitaka/GettingCleaningDataProject/README.md

 3. Changes the activity labels from numbers to more descriptive terms.
     This step uses the file 'activity_labels.txt' to do the mapping.
 4. Renames the generic column names in the merged dataframe to more descriptive variable names.
-Here I chose *not* to change the variable names as given in the original tables because, in my opinion, they are descriptive enough.
-It was more important to change column names from, say, "V1" to "tBodyAcc-mean()-X".
+Here I chose *not* to drastically change the variable names as given in the original tables because, in my opinion, they are descriptive enough.
+It was more important to change column names from, say, "V1" to "tBodyAccmeanX".
+However, I did remove extraneous characters such as - and () from the variable names (via the gsub command) to make it slightly more readable, and to assist in creating Codebook.md via a lookup table.
 5. Removes columns that do *not* have the terms "mean", "Mean", "std", or "STD" in the column name.
 6. Reshapes resulting dataframe such that for each combination of